 Are you wondering how to conduct background checks in Texas?
 This blog breaks down what you need to know about the process.

-3 Common Reasons Employers Run Background Checks in Texas
+Why Do Employers Run Background Checks in Texas?

 As an employer, there are many reasons you might conduct a background check on your applicants.
-Here are a few of the most common reasons:
+Here are a few of the most common ones:

 2. Screening for Managerial Positions